Federal judge denies request to extend Florida voter registration

 “My staff and I have already been inundated with telephone calls at a rate that far exceeds any past election cycle because of the misinformation endemic in this election cycle,” Mark Earley, Leon County's supervisor of elections, said in an affidavit.
 “I cannot add more staff.
 We are bursting at the seams already while trying to maintain some semblance of social distancing working under these incredible stress levels.”

 The pandemic has led to a huge surge in voters seeking alternatives to in-person registration and voting, and Walker said Thursday that he recognized that giving voters more time to sign up would add to the work in busy elections offices.
-But at both the hearing and in his ruling, he pointed out that Florida has a poor track record even in less chaotic times.
+But at the hearing and in his ruling, he pointed out that Florida has a poor track record even in less chaotic times.

 The court “notes that every man who has stepped foot on the Moon launched from the Kennedy Space Center, in Florida,” he wrote.
 “Yet, Florida has failed to figure out how to run an election properly — a task simpler than rocket science.”